 Professional conducting engagements all over the country; music director and conductor of multiple orchestras; director of university orchestra programs; published author and engaged speaker as advocate for American orchestral music

 Grant Gilman is an orchestral conductor known for his expertise in American orchestral music from the 19th-21st centuries.
-Currently, Grant is Conductor and Artistic Director of the Alpharetta Symphony Orchestra and Music Director of the East Cobb Chamber Orchestra.
+Grant was recently appointed Music Director of the Alpharetta Symphony Orchestra.
+Grant is also Principal Guest Conductor of the DeKalb Symphony Orchestra, Music Director of the East Cobb Chamber Orchestra, and Conductor at the Atlanta Music Project.
 Previously, he held the positions of Associate Music Director of the Round Rock Symphony, Music Director with the Harbor Opera Company, Resident Conductor with the Astoria Symphony, Assistant Conductor with the Cincinnati Chamber Orchestra, and Guest Conductor with the Virginia Symphony Orchestra.
 With a lifelong commitment to developing young talent, he has been Director of Orchestral Studies at the College of William and Mary and Christopher Newport University, Music Director with the University of Cincinnati Symphony Orchestra, and Orchestra Director for the Youth Orchestras of San Antonio Summer String Camp.

 Grant has conducted orchestral and opera performances in Cincinnati; Newport News & Norfolk, VA; Round Rock & San Antonio, TX; New York; Baltimore; Toms River & Newark, NJ; and Greensboro, NC.
 Most notably, he led a Nutcracker performance with the Moscow Ballet in Baltimore’s famed Lyric Opera House.